zulip/zulip/docs/subsystems/schema-migrations.md

   the entire migration in a transaction.
 This should make it possible to use the batch update tools in `zerver/lib/migrate.py` (originally written to work with South) for doing larger database migrations.
+- **No-op migrations**.
+Django detects model changes that does not necessarily lead to a schema change in the database.
+  For example, field validators are a part of the Django ORM, but they are not stored in the database.
+When removing such validators from an existing model, nothing gets dropped from the database, but Django would still generate a migration for that.
+We prefer to avoid adding this kind of no-op migrations.
+Instead of generating a new migration, you'll want to modify the latest migration affecting the field.

 - **Accessing code and models in RunPython migrations**.
 When writing a migration that includes custom python code (aka `RunPython`), you